-Audit fees consist of amounts for professional services rendered for audit and quarterly reviews of our 2019 and 2018 financial statements as well as review of our registration statements on Form S-3 and Form S-1 in 2019 and 2018, respectively.
+Audit fees consist of amounts for professional services rendered for audit and quarterly reviews of our 2020 and 2019 financial statements as well as review of our registration statements on Form S-3 in 2019.

 Audit-Related Fees

 Audit-related fees consist of amounts for professional services rendered related to the implementation of an accounting standard in the year prior to its adoption.